Welcome to our E-Newsletter October 2014.

 More information about CDAC, Sinda and Eurasian Association raise monthly contribution rates for working adults.

-The Ministry of Finance (MOF) has revised the draft Companies (Amendment) Bill following feedback received during two rounds of public consultation.
+The draft Companies (Amendment) Bill has been revised following feedback received during two rounds of public consultation.

 More information about MOF revises draft Companies (Amendment) Bill.